 That’s why I’m excited to announce the launch of bnh.ai, a boutique law firm focused on AI and analytics, run jointly by a lawyer and a data scientist.
 Bnh.ai is the first law firm of its kind, and we are based in Washington, DC for exactly this reason – the only place in the country that allows lawyers and non-lawyers to jointly own law firms.
 Patrick Hall is co-founding the firm, which will be incubated here at Immuta.
 We’re just a few weeks in and we’ve already received some positive press, which I’ve posted below.

-I wish, of course, that we could launch in better times – we originally planned to go public at SXSW earlier this month, when I was scheduled to give this talk on the long and troubled history of data protection (that talk is now going virtual and you can save a seat for it here).
+I wish, of course, that we could launch in better times – we originally planned to go public at SXSW earlier this month, when I was scheduled to give this talk on the long and troubled history of data protection.
 But today more than ever we see an opportunity for AI and analytics to serve as a force for good, at least when used responsibly.
 The task in front of us – at bnh.ai, at Immuta and more globally – is to align all these data-driven technologies to our laws and values.

 So if you need help managing the liabilities of AI – or if you’d simply like to hear about our work – please reach out.
 We’re excited to get started, and we’d love to help.